OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

    > [!NOTE]
    > The following code works with an on-premises installation of Project Server 2013.
 For Project on the web, you can use OAuth for token-based authentication.
 For more information, see [Addressing same-origin policy limitations in Office Add-ins](../develop/addressing-same-origin-policy-limitations.md).

    In the `ajax` call, you can use either the _headers_ parameter or the _beforeSend_ parameter.
 The _complete_ parameter is an anonymous function so that it is in the same scope as the variables in `retrieveOData`.
 The function for the  _complete_ parameter displays results in the `odataText` control and also calls the `parseODataResult` method to parse and display the JSON response.
-The _error_ parameter specifies the named `getProjectDataErrorHandler` function, which writes an error message to the `odataText` control and also uses the `throwError` method to display a pop-up message.
+The _error_ parameter specifies the named `getProjectDataErrorHandler` function, which writes an error message to the `odataText` control and also uses the `throwError` function to display a pop-up message.

     ```js
     // Functions to get and parse the Project Server reporting data./